Chart

 Threats If measures for ensuring diversity and equal opportunity in the workplace are inadequate, a loss of trust among stakeholders or regulatory penalties could result.

-• Activities for promoting diversity and equal opportunity are continually carried out to accomplish targets of key performance indicators in accordance with action plans.
+• This has been defined as a UACJ materiality item, and activities are continually carried out to accomplish targets of key performance indicators in accordance with action plans.

 • The Group conducts employee engagement surveys and regularly implements measures to improve workplace conditions.